 - 4 shitake mushrooms (soaked and thinly sliced)

 - 4 tbsp soy sauce

 - 2 tbsp fish sauce

-- In a large pan, heat vegetable oil.
-Fry garlic and onions for 1 to 2 minutes.
-Add chicken, mushrooms, and pepper and continue to fry for another 3 minutes.
+- Heat vegetable oil in a large pan.
+Fry garlic and onion for 1 to 2 minutes.
+Add chicken breast, shitake mushrooms, and ground pepper and continue to fry for another 3 minutes.